 Kratom tinctures aren’t cheap if you look at the upfront cost.
 However, if you work out the cost per dose, it’s cheaper than virtually any other form of kratom on the market.

 This is because kratom tinctures have a much longer shelf-life and can be made in large quantities to preserve the kratom leaves during times of excess.
-They also come in a much smaller form that makes it easier (and cheaper) to ship.
+They also come in a much smaller form, making shipping easier (and cheaper).

 Kratom extracts are comparable to tinctures in terms of the cost per standard dose — however, due to a lack of plant synergy, extracts aren’t quite as strong as tinctures or leaf powder when used at equivalent doses.
-Expect to take a slightly larger dose equivalent with extracts than you would with kratom tincture or powder.
+Expect to take slightly more than you would with kratom tincture or powder.
 This means the cost per dose is going to increase slightly.